 The next day, the first Monday in November, the Section's annual meeting was at McCallister's restaurant in Philadelphia.
-Section President Herb Jewson was reelected along with the other officers.
-Ed Dudley was again the first vice president and Ed Ginther was the second vice president.
-A.B.
-"Al" Nelson was again the secretary/treasurer.
+Section President Herb Jewson and the other officers were reelected.
 The main topic of discussion at the meeting was the desire to establish strict requirements in playing and teaching for PGA membership.
 One proposal would make it necessary to turn in at least three scores of 75 or better in recognized tournaments.
 The Philadelphia Section was one of several Sections wishing to create higher standards for membership and eliminate incompetents from recognition as bonfire professionals.
 The secretary-treasurer reported that the Section had a surplus of \$272 after having paid out \$1850 for prizes, tournament expenses and incidentals during the year.
 Jewson and Clarence Hackney were elected as delegates to the national PGA meeting scheduled for later in the month.
 They were being sent to the meeting with a mandate to bring the next year's PGA Championship to Philadelphia.
 The Llanerch Country Club that had put in a bid for it.
 They were told to ask for September dates since the U.S. Open was being held at the Merion Cricket Club in June.
 Tournament chairman, Dudley, told the pros at the meeting that he wanted them to make every effort to get all the pros, their assistants, and the amateurs to send in their entries for the U.S. Open qualifying in May.
 He wanted 200 entries from the Philadelphia area so they could have more Section members in the starting field.